Academic Standards and Grading

 6. South College reserves the right to dismiss at any time a candidate who, in its judgment, exhibits undesirable dispositions and whose continued enrollment is detrimental to him/herself or his/her fellow candidates or whose presence is disruptive to the learning environment, or the orderly operation of the College.

 Candidates are expected to participate in all class sessions and seminars each quarter.
-Education classes typically meet once a week for three and one-half hours with additional time required outside of class for preparation and study.
-Much of the classroom work is collaborative and interactive and cannot be made up if missed.
-An attendance and participation policy is stated on each course syllabus and included in the evaluation for a final grade.
-Class tardiness and leaving early also carry grade penalties.
+Education Classes are hybrid and meet once a week for an hour and half with additional time required outside of class for preparation and study.
+During hybrid class time, candidates are graded on class discussions and collaboration with other students.
+An attendance and participation policy are stated on each course syllabus and included in the evaluation for a final grade.

 CRIMINAL BACKGROUND CHECKS

 Bachelor of Science applicants must show evidence of a current TBI Finger-printing and Criminal History Records Check prior to first enrollment in 3000 level education courses at initial entry into the program and prior to Admission to Student Teaching.